Think Silently, Think Fast: Dynamic Latent Compression of LLM Reasoning Chains: Method

 \subsection{Exploration with reinforcement learning}

+The next-compressed embedding prediction training enables latent reasoning chains to \textit{mimic} original chain of thoughts.
+However, this paradigm inevitably limits the performance of latent reasoning models to their CoT teachers.
+To further explore the potential of \ModelAbbr, we apply a reinforcement learning stage to our proposed method.

-With a trained Latent Head capable of exploration, we can sample diverse latent reasoning pathways and final answers for the same question $q$.
+With the Latent Head trained to predict distributions, we can sample diverse latent reasoning pathways and final answers for the same question $q$.
 We then apply Group Relative Policy Optimization (GRPO) algorithm~\cite{grpo} to reinforce correct reasoning chains and answers while penalizing incorrect ones.

 Specifically, for each question $q$, GRPO first samples a group of outputs $\{o_1, o_2, \ldots, o_G\}$ from the old policy $\pi_{\theta_{\text{old}}}$, where $G$ is the group size.
 Each output $o_i$ consists of a latent reasoning chain and a final answer.
 Then, GRPO optimizes the policy $\pi_\theta$ by minimizing the following objective: